S2-group/greens-2026-ase-rover-rep-pkg/README.md

      |
      |--- analysis_notebooks/              The two notebooks containing data analysis
      |
-     |--- data/                            Used data in this study
+     |--- data/                            Data that was used in this study
      |
      |--- experiment-runner/               Scripts for running the experiments, including all of the energy results
      |
      |--- modified_services/               Two serviced that handle different parameters compared to the default ones
      |